pushkar100/notes-clean-code-architecture/1-introduction.md

 Imagine reading code in a language that you will not be able to know the variables or function’s name, all the code will be encrypted for you.

+Plain English letters and digits aren’t encoded in any special way, so it won’t cause problems in different systems and we can easily search for the names.
+Also, most languages have English keywords so it’s more consistent with the rest of the code

+It justs taxes people’s brains more to figure out the encoding of characters of different languages.
+That’s the time that can be used to read and code

 3. Coding involves **Teamwork**

 Today nobody develops software alone.
 Everyone has a certain style preference.
 We can normalize the code by using linters and code formatters that perform these tasks while pushing or committing code.